stefanofa/awesome/TOPICS.md

 *   [smartcontractkit/starter-kits](https://github.com/smartcontractkit/starter-kits) - A repo of starter kits for working with various languages and frameworks across the smart contract ecosystem.

 *   [crytic/slither](https://github.com/crytic/slither) - Static Analyzer for Solidity and Vyper

-*   [rainbow-me/rainbowkit](https://github.com/rainbow-me/rainbowkit) - The best way to connect a wallet 🌈 🧰

 ## metamask